jl3377/Shell-Scripting/README.md

 # shell-scripting

-Doing backups MySQL and Plesk files
+Doing backups from MySQL and Plesk files to external FTP

 # crontab -e